Does your company have a customer-centric culture?

-In a guide from consultants Brain & Company, it was found that boosting your customer retention rates by five percent is enough to drive profits way up, between 25 and 95 percent.
+In a guide from consultants Brain & Company, it was found that boosting your customer retention rates by five percent is enough to drive profits way up, between 25% and 95%

-By taking a more customer-centric approach, we’re confident you could increase customer retention way past that five-percent mark, thus seeing profits that increase as your number of loyal customers do as well.
+By taking a more customer centric approach, we’re confident you could increase customer retention way past that five-percent mark, thus seeing profits that increase as the number of loyal customers do as well.

 Those numbers really resonated with you.
-You’ve realized that you’re missing out on pleased customers and more revenue by not following a client-centric approach.
+You’ve realized that you’re missing out on loyal customers and more revenue by not following a client-centric approach.

 You’re ready to begin prioritizing building customer centricity among your own company, but you’re not sure where to start.

 Here are some customer-centric strategies your company can follow today: